-BTEC Subsidiary Diploma or Cambridge Technical Level 3 Introductory Diploma (6 modules) is equivalent to 1 A-Level Max Score: 165
+BTEC Level 3 extended certificate (6 modules) is equivalent to 1 A-Level Max Score: 165

 Score per module

 Distinction 27.5 points Merit 18.33 points Pass 9.17 points

 It is important to check out specific course entry requirements at DKIT.
 Visit www.dkit.ie and click into courses and then select entry requirements to discover if there are any GCSE/GCE subjects required within your entry profile.